 - Privileged credits are those benefiting from general creditor's privilege (e.g., credits arising from an employment contract) over assets comprised in the insolvent estate.
 Due to their nature, these credits are paid in a pro rata basis with the proceeds of the unsecured assets and according to its inner ranking.
-In fact, there are several types of privileged creditors that are ranked differently. - Common creditors can only be paid after creditors who rank in priority to them are paid in full.
+In fact, there are several types of privileged creditors that are ranked differently.
+As a novelty introduced by Law no. 9/2022, of 11 January, the compensatory credits resulting from the termination of the employment contract by the administrator after the declaration of insolvency of the debtor are qualified as automatic insolvency claims. - Common creditors can only be paid after creditors who rank in priority to them are paid in full.
 They are paid in a pro rata basis if the proceeds of the insolvency estate are insufficient to fully satisfy the debt. - Subordinated creditors rank below common creditors.
-They follow the same pro rata rules applicable to common creditors.
-Holders of such credits are not entitled to vote at the General Meeting of Creditors save for approving an insolvency plan. - In addition, there is another special and prioritized category, known as credits against the insolvency estate, which generally arise after the declaration of insolvency (e.g., court fees, the Insolvency Administrator's fees, the costs and expenses of administration, and claims resulting from obligations incurred under contracts entered by the Insolvency Administrator after the judgment opening insolvency proceeding or that the administrator chooses to perform).
+Redefined by Law No. 9/2022 of 11 January as the credits held by persons especially related with the debtor, provided that the special relationship existed already at the time of the credit was born (and not acquired), and by those to whom they may have been assigned in the two years prior to the beginning of the insolvency proceedings. - In addition, there is another special and prioritized category, known as credits against the insolvency estate, which generally arise after the declaration of insolvency (e.g., court fees, the costs and expenses of administration, and claims resulting from obligations incurred under contracts entered by the Insolvency Administrator after the judgment opening insolvency proceeding or that the administrator chooses to perform).
 These credits are not subject to ranking or acknowledgement and, in principle, must be paid by the Insolvency Administrator when they fall due.

-Once the judgment declaring the insolvency has become final and the creditors' meeting for the assessment report has been held, the Insolvency Administrator promptly proceeds with the negotiation and sale of the assets.
+Once the judgment declaring the insolvency has become final and the creditors' meeting for the distribution report has been held, the Insolvency Administrator promptly proceeds with the negotiation and sale of the assets.
+And has the duty to present, within 10 days of that meeting, a liquidation plan for the sale of the assets, containing defined time goals and a list of the concrete steps to be taken.
+The failure to present or the seriously culpable failure to comply with the liquidation plan constitutes just cause for the dismissal of the insolvency administrator.

 The purchasers acquire the assets free and clear of claims and liabilities.
 However, the CIRE establishes a set of rights for guaranteed creditors: